project-tsurugi/tsurugi_fdw/README.md

     ```

 1. Clone tsurugi_fdw.
-    Clone fronend to "contrib" directory in PostgreSQL.
+    Clone tsurugi_fdw to "contrib" directory in PostgreSQL.
     * From now on, this directory is defined as **\<tsurugi_fdw clone directory>**.

     ```sh